dishanta-adhikari/PHP-nft-marketplace-app/README.md

 ## License

-This project is for **educational/demo purposes** and is not intended for production use.
+This project is open-source/educational/demo purposes and available under the MIT License.

 ---

-## Credits

-Made with ❤️ using PHP.
+**Made with ❤️ to empower digital creators and collectors.**